sudesh095/codex-orbit/public/blogs/anr-and-strictmode.md

 ## Why BuildConfig?

-`BuildConfig` is a class generated automatically for every module.
+BuildConfig is a class generated automatically for every module.
 It gives you constants like:
-- `BuildConfig.DEBUG` → true for debug build, false for release
+- BuildConfig.DEBUG → true for debug build, false for release
-- `BuildConfig.APPLICATION_ID`
+- BuildConfig.APPLICATION_ID
 - Your custom fields (API URL, flags, etc.)

-I use `BuildConfig.DEBUG` to enable StrictMode only for debug:
+I use BuildConfig.DEBUG to enable StrictMode only for debug:
 ```kotlin
 if (BuildConfig.DEBUG) {
     // enable strict mode
 }
 ```

-You can also add your own values in `build.gradle`:
+You can also add your own values in build.gradle:
 ```kotlin
 buildTypes {
     debug {